dotnet/designs/accepted/single-file/design.md

   * The bundled app and configuration files are processed directly from the bundle.
   * Remaining 216 files will be extracted to disk at startup.
+  * If reuse of extracted files is enabled, subsequent runs of the app may skip the extraction step.

 Most applications are expected to work without any changes.
 However, apps with a strong expectation about absolute location of dependent files may need to be made aware of bundling and extraction aspects of single-file publishing.
 No difference is expected with respect to debugging and analysis of apps.